GluuFederation/docs-ce-prod/docs/source/installation-guide/cluster.md

   ```

-  You can test the connection at each node by running :
+  You can test the connection at each node by running:

   ```bash